 Bring along your home to our dream house

-On 16 June 2022, the International Institute of Social Studies will once again host the International Storytelling Afternoon.
-During what has become a much-loved classic at Winternachten Festival, visitors, writers, students and teachers tell each other stories.
+On 16 June 2022, the International Institute of Social Studies was once again host the International Storytelling Afternoon.
+During what has become a much-loved classic at Winternachten Festival, visitors, writers, students and teachers told each other stories.

 Come and listen to stories from all over the world and, if you like, share your own story!

 Maximum 5 minutes and in English only - no other rules.

 On behalf of Winternachten Festival, authors Robin Block and Iman Mersal were present and share their stories too.
 Kees Biekart was the moderator of the afternoon.
 Lamin Kuyateh provided musical interludes.

 Dystopia and poetry - with Iman Mersal, Athena Farrokhzad, Ronelda S. Kamfer (online) and Widad Broco